Toufa7/Cub3D/Readme.md

 > Absolutly yes I/O is always slow in comparison to straight computation how i don't know actually sorry but you can try to redirect output in shell from console to a file and also don't forget that scrolling is usually a killer

+:question: Who's better float or double to work with ?

+> Double is more precise than float and can store 64 bits (double of the number of bits float can stor)  Double is more precise and for storing large numbers, we prefer double over float

 # Ressources :